chadkluck/serverless-webservice-template-for-pipeline-atlantis/application-infrastructure/README-Folder-Structure.md

 `public/`

 If you have static files to host in S3 you can place them in the public directory and then add the S3 sync command (`aws s3 sync`) to the list of commands in buildspec.yml.
-Note that that the S3 bucket must already exist outside of your application's CloudFormation template.
+Note that that the S3 bucket must already exist outside of your application's CloudFormation template as CloudFormation will not have deployed the stack before buildspec runs.

 ## App or Src directory

 `app` or `src`

+This directory stores the code for one or more Lambda functions and/or layers.

 Whether it is `app` or `src`, it needs to be reflected in the buildspec during the `npm install`, artifact creation, and referenced by the Lambda's `CodeUri` attribute in `template.yml`. `src` is traditional, but may not accurately reflect the contents as it relates to Lambda functions and layers.

-This directory stores the code for one or more Lambda functions and/or layers.

-The following documentation goes over structure for a single Lambda function written in Node.js using the "Model, View Controller" design pattern, though any language, number of functions, and combination may be used with a slightly different structure.
+The following documentation goes over structure for a single Lambda function written in Node.js using the "Model, View, Controller" design pattern, though any language, number of functions, and combination thereof may be used with a slightly different structure.

 ### Index and Handler JavaScript File